-Food allergies can be seriously frightening and potentially life-threatening, especially on Halloween because of an increased risk of allergen reactions.
+Food allergies can be seriously frightening and potentially life-threatening, especially on Halloween because of an increased risk of allergen exposures and reactions.
 1-in-13 children in the U.S. – that’s roughly two kiddos in every classroom – has a food allergy (including my son).
 According to Food Allergy Research and Education (FARE), many popular Halloween candies contain nuts, milk, egg, soy or wheat, which are some of the most common allergens in both children and adults.
-Additionally, some miniature or fun-size versions of candy contain different ingredients than their full-size counterparts and some miniature candies may not have labels, so it is hard to determine whether these goodies are, well, good or bad for allergy suffers.
+Additionally, some miniature or fun-size versions of candy contain different ingredients than their full-size counterparts.
+Furthermore, some miniature candies may not have ingredient labels, so it is hard to determine whether these goodies are, well, good or bad for allergy sufferers.

-To ensure that every trick-or-treater can fully participate, join in the Teal Pumpkin Project, a food allergy awareness campaign led by FARE and partnering organizations that promotes safety and inclusion for kids with food allergies, as well as others for whom candy is not an option.
-This may include those with food intolerances, eosinophilic esophagitis (EoE), celiac disease, food protein-induced enterocolitis syndrome (FPIES), feeding tubes, diabetes, anyone with a special diet or even trick-or-treaters just too young to consume hard to chew snacks.
+To ensure that trick-or-treaters with food allergies can fully participate in an inclusive Halloween experience, join in the Teal Pumpkin Project.
+This food allergy awareness campaign, led by FARE and partnering organizations, promotes safety and inclusion for kids with food allergies, as well as others for whom candy is not an option.
+This may include those with food intolerances, eosinophilic esophagitis (EoE), celiac disease, food protein-induced enterocolitis syndrome (FPIES), feeding tubes, diabetes, anyone with a special diet or even trick-or-treaters just too young to consume hard-to-chew snacks.

-The Epilepsy Foundation also promotes the Purple Pumpkin Project.
-To learn about this awareness and fundraising effort, visit the organization’s website.
+[FYI, the Epilepsy Foundation also promotes the Purple Pumpkin Project.
+To learn about this awareness and fundraising effort, visit the organization’s website.]

-Participating in the Teal Pumpkin Project is simple:
+How to participate in the Teal Pumpkin Project for an inclusive Halloween:

-- Purchase non-food treats (in addition to candy for others if you choose).
+- Purchase non-food treats (in addition to or instead of candy).